-Parents and grandparents are welcome to eat lunch with their student.
+Parents and grandparents are welcome to eat lunch with students.
 We ask that reservations be made by 9:30 a.m. to be included in the lunch count.
-Adult breakfast is \$2.00 and lunch is \$3.30.
+Adult breakfast is \$2.00 and lunch is \$3.00.

 PARENT CONCERNS